jsassu20/Dell-DW1820a-Broadcom-BCM94350Zae-macOS-Full-Support/README.md

 # Broadcom BCM94350Zae Support (macOS 10.10 - 10.15)
 ---

-- Supports all variants of the Broadcom BCM94350Zae (BCM4350) chipset currently available as NGFF A/E based Wireless AC and Bluetooth 4.1 hardware!
+**Supports all variants of the Broadcom BCM94350Zae (BCM4350) chipset currently available as NGFF A/E based Wireless AC and Bluetooth 4.1 hardware!

+### Including:

+- The Dell Dw1820a in all variants!
+  - Version CV-OVW3T3
+  - Version CN-096JNT
+  - Version CN-0VW3T3
+  - Version CN-08PKF4

+- The Lenovo 00JT493

+- The Foxcon T77H649

 ### Background: